rchatt6/cs426-Final-Project/README.md

  - Reload - R

 ## Design and Rationale
-Realistic island floor plan to enhance immersion
+Realistic island floor plan to enhance immersion.

-Each area of the island has its own advantages and disadvantages
+Each area of the island has its own advantages and disadvantages:
  - Forest area (better hiding and cover from enemy players because of trees, but zombies lurk there and can be hard to see)
  - Outer area (the beach, little-to-no-cover from enemy players, but can easily see and escape from zombies)
  - Military base (area is safe from zombies but not other enemy players, the player can replenish supplies here)